Women's Day: Don't forget those in distress - Jaiyesinmi

-As the world celebrates International Women’s Day 2022, the founder of Women Foundation for Nation Building, WINBAFRICA, Dr Bukola Bello Jaiyesimi, has called on government and non-governmental organisations around the world to remember women that are internally displaced, women caught up in wars around the world, girls in the orphanages and destitute and all those who also are in need one way or the other.
+As the world celebrates the International Women’s Day 2022, founder Women Foundation for Nation Building, WINBAFRICA, Dr. Bukola Bello Jaiyesimi, has called on government and non-governmental organisations around the world to remember women that are internally displaced, women caught up in wars around the world, girls in the orphanages and destitute and all those who also are in need one way or the other.

-She stated this in her message to the womenfolk on the celebration of International Women’s Day.
+She stated this in her message to the women folk on the celebration of the International Women’s Day.

 She noted that the great potentials locked in these women and girls should not be allowed to die.